joeyda3rd/modbus-power-supply/README.md

 - Python 3.7 or higher
 - PyModbus
 - A Hanmatek HM310T power supply connected to a PC by USB
-- May work with other Hanmatek power supplies, requires you to reverse engineer the unit
+- May work with other Hanmatek power supplies, requires you to reverse engineer the unit.
+See [further reading](#further-reading) below for technical details and register values.

 ⚠️ **Use At Your Own Risk**